oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 8. In the policy field, enter the following policy statements.
 Substitute `{group name}` and `{compartment name}` with the appropriate values.

-    - For the **Get Started with Oracle Data Safe Fundamentals** workshop, you require the following permissions:
+    - For the **Get Started with Oracle Data Safe Fundamentals** workshop, add the following permissions:

     ```text
     <copy>